kolleg24 Englisch | Folge 30

 Cause & effectbecause, so, therefore, since, as a result, thus, consequently, hence, due to

-Emphasisespecially, in fact, above all, in particular, particularly, clearly, notably, indeed, clearly
+Emphasisespecially, in fact, above all, in particular, particularly, clearly, notably, indeed

 Examplefor example, for instance, such as, in other words, that is to say, namely

-Sequencefirstly / secondly / thirdly, then, next, after that, finally, beforehand, eventually, afterward, meanwhile, subsequently
+Sequencefirstly / secondly / thirdly, then, next, after that, finally, beforehand, eventually, afterwards, meanwhile, subsequently

 Conclusionin conclusion, to sum up, therefore, in short, in brief, all in all, to conclude, overall